 Board for Evaluation of Interpreters (BEI)

 The primary goal of the BEI certification program is to ensure that prospective interpreters are proficient in their ability to meaningfully and accurately comprehend, produce, and transform ASL to and from English.

-Additional functions of the BEI program are:
+Additional functions of the BEI program are to:

 Applicants must submit a completed application form for the desired test and include:

-- a copy of driver's license, and
+- a copy of driver's license; and

 - an official college transcript.

 Please contact the BEI office for further assistance at email@example.com.